ovaas/ovaas-backend-template/README.md

     ```
     After the command executed, check if local Azure storage is launched by Azure Storage Explorer.

+Now you are ready for running a sample application.
+Follow the next step.
+## 2. Run the Human-Pose-Estimation sample
 ### Launch a local OpenVINO Model server with a pre-trained model
 - Look at the list of all pre-trained models by the command below.